RaschidJFR/bento-mail/README.md

 ## Operation

+1. Access the web interface at `http://localhost:3000`
+2. Sign in with your Google account using the **Sign in with Google** button
-1. Send an email containing a newsletter or a link to an article to the app's server:
+3. Send an email containing a newsletter or a link to an article to the app's server:
    1. If you're running the app locally you have two options for this:
       1. You can get started by forward emails programmatically with this [script](./scripts/fwd-email.mjs).
       2. Or you can [configure your local mail app](./docs/setup-mail-client.md#When-Bento-is-running-locally).
    2. If you've deployed the app to a cloud server:
       1. You'll need an email server that supports webhooks.
 [See this guide](./docs/setup-mail-client.md#setup-mail-forwarding-service).
-      2.
-2. After a couple of minutes\*, you can access your processed content via the web interface.
-If you're running it locally, it should be something like `http://localhost:3000?user=<your@email.address>`\*\*.
+4. After a couple of minutes*, you can view your processed content via the web interface.

 \* _Processing of email messages takes a few minutes, depending on the amount of articles found in the content._

-\*\* _For now, the user email is passed via URL query parameters._

 ## Deployment